 Average airline fair source: Statista Modelled in PACE using EU ETS allowance price of €150 We can expect to see highly varied willingness to pay across different passenger cohorts.
-Our own survey suggests that low-frequency travellers are much more relaxed about incremental decarbonization costs than high-frequency ones, while attitudes also vary across cabin classes.
-Accepted price increases
+Our own survey suggests that low-frequency travellers are much more relaxed about incremental decarbonisation costs than high-frequency ones, while attitudes also vary across cabin classes.
+Accepted price increases What ticket price increase would you think is fair to cover aviation's decarbonisation, while not impacting your frequency of flying?

-What ticket price increase would you think is fair to cover aviation's decarbonisation, while not impacting your frequency of flying?
 KPMG survey, 2023 For the sector, two major strategic questions emerge: how much ticket inflation will consumers tolerate before it eats at the sector's growth, and therefore its ability to continue to invest in emissions reduction technologies?
 And for those countries where aviation is of strategic importance (e.g. Ireland, Australia), is there a case for general taxation / investment to mitigate the wider economic and social damage?

-More than half of the passengers we interviewed believe the government has a key role to play to support aviation decarbonization technology uptake and that technology's price reduction."
-Giorgio Parolini, KPMG in the UK Tough choices loom Aviation sector leaders and policymakers have a hard job: balance net zero goals with the need to sustain growth and investment levels, as well as - for certain jurisdictions - protect industries of national strategic importance.
-Sensible decarbonization strategies will involve multiple levers over different periods in the long march to 2050, including carbon pricing and heavy investment in SAF, as well as hydrogen and electric aircraft for regional aviation.
+Tough choices loom Aviation sector leaders and policymakers have a hard job: balance net zero goals with the need to sustain growth and investment levels, as well as - for certain jurisdictions - protect industries of national strategic importance.
+Sensible decarbonisation strategies will involve multiple levers over different periods in the long march to 2050, including carbon pricing and heavy investment in SAF, as well as hydrogen and electric aircraft for regional aviation.
 With airlines unlikely to meet these costs themselves, policymakers must make choices about who pays, and how they do it.
-There are a huge range of instruments available, each with its own pros and cons to balance: Instrument Description Time Cost Benefits Challenges Incidence Examples Ambition and Targets Public commitment for a volume or blending ambition Long term \$\$ Reputational Promotes investor confidence Complementary with other policy Non binding and lacks disincentives or penalties Oversimplification and lack of deterrents Taxpayer Industry Technical / Regulatory standards and market making Policies that aim to reduce barriers to market development, such as by addressing information asymmetries Medium term \$ • Supports the development of efficient markets, facilitating increased consumption & production Require a wider portfolio of policies to materially improve market development Taxpayer Industry Stakeholder Engagement Convening round tables with various actors across the supply chain Short term Raises profile and visibility Supports supply chain development Difficulty obtaining consensus Non binding and lacks disincentives or penalties NA Governments can deploy multiple policy instruments to support the uptake of low carbon fuels, with varied benefits and impact (1/2) © 2023 KPMG, an Irish partnership and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
-All rights reserved.
+There are a huge range of instruments available, each with its own pros and cons to balance: More than half of the passengers we interviewed believe the government has a key role to play to support aviation decarbonisation technology uptake and that technology's price reduction.
+Giorgio Parolini, KPMG in UK Governments can deploy multiple policy instruments to support the uptake of low carbon fuels, with varied benefits and impact (1/2) Instrument Description Time Cost Benefits Challenges Incidence Examples Ambition and Targets Public commitment for a volume or blending ambition Long term \$\$ Reputational Promotes investor confidence Complementary with other policy Non binding and lacks disincentives or penalties Oversimplification and lack of deterrents Taxpayer Industry Technical / Regulatory standards and market making Policies that aim to reduce barriers to market development, such as by addressing information asymmetries Medium term \$ • Supports the development of efficient markets, facilitating increased consumption & production • Require a wider portfolio of policies to materially improve market development Taxpayer Industry Stakeholder Engagement Convening round tables with various actors across the supply chain Short term Raises profile and visibility Difficulty obtaining consensus NA Supports supply chain development Non binding and lacks disincentives or penalties